Dr Anwar Gargash praised the UAE's staunch defence of its sovereignty in the face of Iranian attacks. Victor Besa / The National

 Live updates: Follow the latest news on the Iran war

-Dr Anwar Gargash, diplomatic adviser to President Sheikh Mohamed, said the UAE had “triumphed in a war we sincerely sought to avoid” after US President Donald Trump agreed an 11th-hour conditional ceasefire with Iran.
+Dr Anwar Gargash, diplomatic adviser to President Sheikh Mohamed, said on Wednesday that the UAE had “triumphed in a war we sincerely sought to avoid”, after US President Donald Trump agreed to an 11th-hour conditional ceasefire with Iran.

-The senior Emirati official praised the country's resolute defence of its sovereignty in the face of what he described as “treacherous aggression” from Iran.
+The senior Emirati official praised the country's resolute defence of its sovereignty in the face of what he described as “treacherous aggression” from Tehran.

 Dr Gargash said the Emirates would now take steps to manage a “complex regional landscape” with greater capacity to “influence and shape the future”.

-He made his remarks on social media hours after the US suspended attacks on Iran's infrastructure, provided Tehran immediately reopened the Strait of Hormuz.
+He made his remarks on social media hours after the US suspended attacks on Iran's infrastructure in exchange for Tehran reopening the Strait of Hormuz.

 “The UAE triumphed in a war we sincerely sought to avoid and we prevailed through an epic national defence that safeguarded sovereignty and dignity and protected our achievements in the face of treacherous aggression,” Dr Gargash wrote.